utkarsh25bai11231-cpu/Campus-Lost-and-Found-System/statement.md

 | Date Proximity | 20 |
 | Description Similarity | 30 |
 |Total | 100 |
-### Step 6 – Validation and Exception Handling Input validation is performed for fields such as names, email addresses, dates and numerical values.
-Custom exceptions are used to handle application-specific errors.
+* **Step 6 –** Validation and Exception Handling Input validation is performed for fields such as names, email addresses, dates and numerical values.
+Custom exceptions are used to handle application specific errors.
-### Step 7 – Multithreading Background matching tasks are executed using Java threads so that possible matches can be processed separately from the main command-line workflow.
+* **Step 7 –** Multithreading Background matching tasks are executed using Java threads so that possible matches can be processed separately from the main command-line workflow.
 Synchronization is used where shared notification data requires controlled access.
-### Step 8 – File Handling Java file I/O classes are used for exporting or storing application information.
+* **Step 8 –** File Handling Java file I/O classes are used for exporting or storing application information.
-### Step 9 – Testing The application is tested through command line execution and functional workflows such as registration, login, reporting, searching, matching and claiming.
+* **Step 9 –** Testing The application is tested through command line execution and functional workflows such as registration, login, reporting, searching, matching and claiming.

 ## High Level Features
-User Management
+* User Management
-Registration
+* Registration
-Login
+* Login
-User type selection
+* User type selection
-Profile related operations
+* Profile related operations
-Lost Item Management
+* Lost Item Management
-Users can report items that they have lost by providing relevant information such as:
+* Users can report items that they have lost by providing relevant information such as:
-Item name
+- Item name
-Category
+- Category
-Location
+- Location
-Date
+- Date
-Description
+- Description
-Found Item Management
+- Found Item Management
-Users can register items they have found using similar item information.
+* Users can register items they have found using similar item information.
-Search and Filtering
+* Search and Filtering
-Users can search reported items using keywords and filters such as category and other available criteria.
+* Users can search reported items using keywords and filters such as category and other available criteria.
-Possible Match Detection
+* Possible Match Detection

 The system compares lost and found reports and generates a match score.
 The score is calculated using:
 ```text
 Category Match       → 25 marks